Need for Speed: History

 In August 2013, following the downsizing of Criterion Games, EA Swedish developer Ghost Games would become the main studio for the franchise, and oversee its future development.
 At the time, 80% of Ghost Games' work force consisted of former Criterion Games employees.
 From 2013 to 2019, Ghost Games would develop Need for Speed Rivals, the 2015 franchise reboot, 2017's Need for Speed Payback, and 2019's Need for Speed Heat.
 While Rivals was positively-received, the 2015 reboot and its follow-ups received more mixed reviews.

 In February 2020, Criterion regained oversight of the franchise, with its first release since then being 2022's Need for Speed Unbound.
 Meanwhile, several past entries (namely Need for Speed: Carbon, Need for Speed: Undercover, Shift, Shift 2 and Need for Speed: The Run), with the exception of 2010's Hot Pursuit, and 2012's Need for Speed: Most Wanted, became delisted from online stores.
 Their respective online servers were shut down on August 31, 2021.

-As part of a larger company organization in September 2023, Criterion Games was shifted from EA Sports to EA Entertainment, with the majority of the studio working to support the Battlefield series, though some of the studio were still assigned to develop the next Need for Speed title according to EA's Vince Zampella.
-EA stated that development on the next Need for Speed title had been placed on hold in February 2025, as EA shifted the whole of Criterion on Battlefield 6 and later rebranded Criterion as Criterion – A Battlefield Studio in August 2025, though they plan to bring back the series at a later time.
+As part of a larger company organization in September 2023, Criterion Games was shifted from EA Sports to EA Entertainment, with the majority of the studio working to support the Battlefield series, though a core group within Criterion continued to work on updates for Unbound according to EA's Vince Zampella.
+By February 2025, however, the Need for Speed franchise was placed on hold as EA shifted the whole of Criterion to work on Battlefield 6, with the studio being later rebranded as Criterion – A Battlefield Studio in August 2025.
+Whilst EA promised that the series would return in 'new and interesting ways', by July 2026, EA's Rebecka Coutaz confirmed that Criterion would be focused solely on the Battlefield series, thus leaving Need for Speed with no primary developer.